Hydraulic Swivel Design Course

 Overview of Our Company and the Hydraulic Seals We Offer

 At the beginning of the class we give a brief introduction to Kalsi Engineering and the operating principle of our rotary shaft seals, for the benefit of attendees who may not be familiar with Kalsi Engineering or our products.
-This is followed by a discussion of the types of rotary seal designs that have utility in hydraulic swivels, and the implications their features and operating characteristics have on the layout of a swivel.
+This is followed by a discussion of the types of rotary seal designs that have utility in hydraulic swivels, and the implications their features and operating characteristics have on the layout of a coaxial or side entry swivel.

 The training includes a mandrel-related discussion of running surface and installation path considerations.
 The running surface portion of the discussion covers tolerances, surface finish, and surface hardening for wear resistance.
 The installation path portion of the discussion covers the design of the installation chamfer and how to address mandrel features that could cut the swivel seals during installation, such as radial hydraulic ports, threads, keyways, etc. The use of installation tools to prevent Kalsi Seal damage is also discussed in this section.